 I only wanted to order Julia Donaldson's Room on the Broom book but there was…

 There are many things we can do to help our children choose kindness.
-Practicing sharing, teaching good manners, having daily conversations about it, as well as setting good examples for them can all help our children be kind and caring towards others.
+Practising sharing, teaching good manners, having daily conversations about it, as well as setting good examples for them can all help our children be kind and caring towards others.
 Stories can help promote kindness and fairness, too.
 The Ugly Duckling is a perfect story for that reason.

 I introduce the story with the British Council Learn English Kids version.